Country fact file

 Funding

 Almost all students in Singapore have to pay tuition fees at some level, but the costs for foreign students are significantly higher than those charged to Singaporean citizens and permanent residents.
-Some publicly-funded universities offer reduced fees to selected applicants, but not all institutions will make such offers to international students.
+Some publicly funded universities offer reduced fees to selected applicants, but not all institutions will make such offers to international students.
 Private universities are usually more expensive but also have more flexibility to support foreigners wishing to study there.
-There are several scholarships for to university students too, but again many are not available to foreign nationals.
+There are several scholarships for university students too, but again many are not available to foreign nationals.

 Courses